-This thorough application and home visit process helps us develop a detailed profile of applicants.
-We then we aim to match the right greyhound with the right home.
-Due to this optimal placement procedure, not all the adoptable greyhounds featured at our website will necessarily be a good fit for your unique family circumstances.
-This process yields a higher percentage of successful adoptions, and most importantly, quality homes for the dogs.
+This thorough process helps us develop a detailed profile of applicants so we can match the right greyhound with the right home.
+Due to this placement procedure, not all the adoptable greyhounds featured at our website will necessarily be a good fit for your unique circumstances.
 Additionally, GPA-WI offers a support network available to all adopters for the life of their ex-racers, and many adopters contact GPA-WI for a second or third greyhound.

-Not everyone qualifies to adopt.
-If you are looking for a gentle, loving, family companion who will be a house dog, you’re our kind of adopter.
+Not everyone, though, qualifies to adopt.
+If you are looking for a gentle, loving, family companion who will be a house dog, you’ve come to the right place.
 If you don’t have adequate time, or you’re looking for a backyard or doghouse-style dog, greyhounds are not the dog for you; please don’t apply.

 GPA-WI application process in more detail